 NOAA Weather Radio Alarm Feature

 Some NOAA Weather Radios come with a feature that will set off an alarm for any warnings in your area!
 There is a new technology called SAME (Specific Area Message Encoding), which will set off an alarm for counties you choose only!
 Again, these alert features are only available with certain NOAA Weather Radios.
 In order for the SAME technology to work, you have to program a "FIPS" code into your NOAA Weather Radio.
-Here is a listing of the local FIPS codes.
-Here is a listing of national FIPS codes for 'SAME' receivers.

 Where can I purchase a NOAA Weather Radio?